mrpbennett/mrpbennett/README.md

 ### Hi there 👋

-I work at [PulsePoint](https://pulsepoint.com) as an Solutions Engineering.
-I enjoy using Python, I am always learning you can find these learnings here [TIL](https://github.com/mrpbennett/TIL).
+I work at [PulsePoint](https://pulsepoint.com) as a Solutions Engineering.
+I enjoy using Python alot!
+I often keep a [TIL log](https://github.com/mrpbennett/TIL) of what I learn about on the job or in personal projects...

+I also love to race bikes 🚴🏼‍♂️💨

 You can find me here: